 Volunteer puppy fosterers, boarders and our breeding dog holders play a very important role in helping us achieve our mission.
 Puppies and dogs thrive in a home enviroment so we do not have or use kennel facilities.
 This also means we can keep our overheads as low as possible allowing us to utilise more of our rescources into delivering our mission.

-PLEASE NOTE: At the moment we are only operating our puppy foster care programme and breeding program in the Munster region however we are now taking applications from people located in the Dublin area with the view to expanding our puppy foster care programme to include Dublin in the coming months.
+PLEASE NOTE: At the moment we are only operating our puppy foster care programme in the Munster & Dublin regions.

 Puppy Foster Volunteer

 Every puppy is reared and socialised by loving volunteers in the puppy foster care programme for the first 12 - 15 months of their training journey.

 This is a vital role to our service providing a solid foundation for our puppies before their formal training.

 No experience is needed but you must meet the following criteria